Hand-painted kitchens

 sheet up furnitureFurniture – If the room is large, or there is no other option, I would place the furniture in the middle of the room and cover it all with plastic sheeting.

 Having said that, the best place for furniture is away from the room being decorated.
-Not only is it safest, but it is cheaper too, because working for several days avoiding knocking into cupboards and sofas can add considerably to the overall price.
+Not only is it safest, but it is cheaper too.
+Working for several days avoiding knocking into cupboards and sofas can add considerably to the overall price.

-You can find a local Man and a Van to move your furniture out the work area into another room for a more economical rate than what your decorator would charge.
+Consider a local Man and a Van to move your furniture out the work area into another room.
+They are geared up for moving, and are more economical than your decorator.

 If you wanted to store your furniture for the duration of the work, a removal firm can come and deal with everything for you.